Arthur Lowe

 Arthur Lowe (22 September 1915 – 15 April 1982) was an English actor.
 His acting career spanned 37 years, including starring roles in numerous theatre and television productions.
-He played Captain Mainwaring in the British sitcom Dad's Army from 1968 until 1977, was nominated for seven BAFTAs and became one of the most recognised faces on UK television.
+He played Captain Mainwaring in the wartime sitcom Dad's Army from 1968 until 1977, was nominated for seven BAFTAs and became one of the most recognised faces on UK television.
 He won his only BAFTA, the Award for Best Actor in a Supporting Role, for his performance in O Lucky Man!
 (1973).

 Lowe began acting professionally in England in 1945, after army service in the Second World War.
 He worked in theatre, film and television throughout the 1950s but it was not until he landed the part of Leonard Swindley in the television soap Coronation Street in 1960 that he came to national attention.
 He played the character until 1965, while continuing theatre and other acting work.

 In 1968, he took on his role in Dad's Army, written by Jimmy Perry and David Croft.
 The profile he gained from the role led to further character roles.
 Despite increasingly poor health in his final years, he maintained a busy professional schedule until his death from a stroke on 15 April 1982, aged 66.